 How does the "Upside Split" work?

-As the Bitcoin in your BMR escrow appreciates, the gains are shared between you and the lender based on your average PRN Loyalty Tier over the life of the loan.
-We track your tier across every "Pay Period" (monthly payment) to reward long-term commitment:
+As the Bitcoin in your BMR escrow appreciates, that growth is shared between you and the lender based on the PRN Loyalty Tier you qualify for over the life of the loan.
+We track your tier across every "Pay Period" (monthly payment) to reward long-term commitment.

 - Diamond: 50% to Borrower / 50% to Lender